AdobeDocs/analytics-platform.en/help/use-cases/ga-to-cja.md

 * You can select an existing dataset, or create a new dataset (recommended).
 * Make sure to select the same schema for historical Google Analytics data and live streaming Google Analytics data, even if they are in separate datasets.
 You can subsequently merge the datasets in a [CJA connection](/help/connections/combined-dataset.md).

 View this video for instructions:

 >[!VIDEO](https://video.tv.adobe.com/v/332641)

+If you want to schedule this import on a recurring basis, please refer to the Google documentation.

 ### 5. Import GCS events to Adobe Experience Platform and map to XDM schema